 Can I use a grow light for my Pilea cuttings?

-Grow lights are great to use when propagating houseplants as they provide ideal light conditions for young seeds and cuttings to boost growth.
+Grow lights are great to use as they provide ideal light conditions for young seeds and cuttings to boost growth.
 If you don’t have much light in your home then they will definitely help with growth.
 You can also use LED grow lights on more mature plants over autumn and winter when they don’t get as much light so are a great investment for any plant parent!

 Why is it important to use clean tools when propagating?